 Charitable Donation Requests: The Cubs want to make a positive difference in our community.
 We welcome any request for charitable donations.
 All requests can be made online at www.cubs.com/donations.
 The requesting organization must be a non-profit 501 (3) (c) entity, and the information requested must include the details about the event, its purpose, and date.
 Please allow 6 weeks for processing.

-Children's Tickets: Fans age 2 and under are admitted to Cubs games without a ticket, provided they are seated on the lap of a parent or guardian.
+Children's Tickets: Fans age 2 and under are admitted to regular season Cubs games without a ticket, provided they are seated on the lap of a parent or guardian.

 Clark: In 2014, the Cubs welcomed Clark the Cub as the official mascot of the team.
 Clark serves as a champion for Cubs Charities' mission of targeting improvements in health and wellness, fitness and education for children and families at risk.
 Young fans will see him at schools, hospital appearances and a number of family-focused Cubs events such as Catch in the Confines.
 Before and during games, Clark will greet fans as they enter Wrigley Field and on Family Sundays, he will help kids run the bases following the game.
 Visit Cubs.com/Clark for more information or to book him for your party or special event!